rapid7/insightconnect-plugins/plugins/microsoft_atp/help.md

 ```
 {
-  "vulnerabilities": [
-    {
+  "vulnerabilities": {
-      "id": "CVE-2020-14711",
-      "name": "CVE-2020-14711",
+    "cvssV3": 6.5,
     "description": "Vulnerability in the Oracle VM VirtualBox product of Oracle Virtualization (component: Core).
 Supported versions that are affected are Prior to 5.2.44, prior to 6.0.24 and  prior to 6.1.12.
 Easily exploitable vulnerability allows high privileged attacker with logon to the infrastructure where Oracle VM VirtualBox executes to compromise Oracle VM VirtualBox.
 Successful attacks require human interaction from a person other than the attacker.
 Successful attacks of this vulnerability can result in takeover of Oracle VM VirtualBox.
 Note: The CVE-2020-14711 is applicable to macOS host only.
 CVSS 3.1 Base Score 6.5 (Confidentiality, Integrity and Availability impacts).
 CVSS Vector: (CVSS:3.1/AV:L/AC:L/PR:H/UI:R/S:U/C:H/I:H/A:H).",
-      "severity": "Medium",
-      "cvssV3": 6.5,
+    "exploitInKit": false,
+    "exploitTypes": [],
+    "exploitUris": [],
+    "exploitVerified": false,
     "exposedMachines": 1,
+    "id": "CVE-2020-14711",
+    "name": "CVE-2020-14711",
+    "publicExploit": false,
     "publishedOn": "2020-07-14T00:00:00Z",
+    "severity": "Medium",
-      "updatedOn": "2020-07-27T22:00:00Z",
+    "updatedOn": "2020-07-27T22:00:00Z"
-      "publicExploit": false,
-      "exploitVerified": false,
-      "exploitInKit": false,
-      "exploitTypes": [],
-      "exploitUris": []
   }
-  ]
 }
 ```

 #### Get Missing Software Updates